AwsGeek/mlbot-hamburg/AircraftDetector/README.md

-# Lab 2: Build an aircraft detector
+# Build an aircraft detector
 In this lab you will use AWS Lambda and Amazon Rekognition to create an aircraft detector

 ## Task 1: Create a Lambda function